Hodgson's frogmouth: Distribution habitat

-The species arboreal is an adept of broad leaves evergreen or mixed coniferous tropical rain forests inside of which it will be found mainly on the middle and lower storeys.
+This arboreal species is an adept of broad leaves of evergreen or mixed coniferous tropical rain forests inside of which it will be found mainly on the middle and lower storeys.
 It is found in tropical regions of Asia at altitudes ranging from 300–1900 m.
 The Podargidae is a non-migratory bird family as well as solitary individuals, the only social interaction happens during the breeding season where the individuals all converge in the Indian region between the month of April and June.

 The home range of the Hodgson's frogmouth consists of all tropical regions of Asia.
 Those region corresponds to the South of Asia, this is why it has been heard or seen in Sri Lanka, SE Asia, Indonesia, E Himalayas, NE India, Bangladesh, Laos, W, N, E Myanmar, NW Thailand, Laos, and C Annam.
 The first Hodgson's frogmouth in central Laos was recorded in 1994 during the month of April in a dry evergreen forest at 1000 m of altitude.
 The two subspecies are separated geographically between the Southeast and Southwest of Asia.
 B. h. hodgsoni lives more west in countries like Myanmar, India, and Bangladesh while B. h. indochinae dominates the region more east like Indonesia, Thailand and Laos.
 Species from the other genus Podargus are also located in Australia but that is not the case of the Batrachostomus species.

 Behavior

 Diet

 Hodgson's frogmouth survives on a mainly insectivorous diet.
 It includes most of the time moths, beetles and other large insects.
 The nocturnal active bird catches prey on short flights from its perches using shrike-like or roller-like hunting method.
 Because of its small rounded wings and tail, it is not capable of hawking for insects on the wing.
-The Asian bird also likes to look for insects inside trunks or living tree branches which it can easily dig with its large strong bill set with rictal bristles at the base of it allow the bird to detect insects.
+The Asian bird also likes to look for insects inside trunks or living tree branches which it can easily dig with its large strong bill set with rictal bristles at the base of it allowing the bird to detect insects.